Senegal entry requirements for Jordan passport holders

 Frequently asked questions

-Processing times vary by embassy.
-Typically it takes 5–10 business days, but apply at least 2–3 weeks before your trip to be safe.
+Processing typically takes 5–10 business days, but it can be longer depending on the embassy's workload and your specific case.
+Apply at least 3–4 weeks before your planned departure to be safe.

 Official sources